rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/taxes.md

 ## Custom Rates

-Reaction gives you the ability to assign different tax rates to different regions around the world.
+Demand gives you the ability to assign different tax rates to different regions around the world.
 To get started, simply click on the round plus button:

 ![](/assets/admin-dashboard-taxes.png "Custom Tax Rate Configuration")